Court Document Retrieval · All 50 States

 Per-court schedulevaries by document

-From intake to secure delivery, six clean steps
+From intake to secure delivery, without the guesswork

-A predictable workflow built around each court's actual retrieval procedures.
+A predictable workflow built around each court's actual retrieval procedures — you always know where the order stands.

 1

-You submit the court name, case information, and document type.
-We confirm the correct court and clerk's office, identify the retrieval workflow, and quote in writing.
+You send the court, case information, and document type.
+We confirm the correct court and clerk, identify the retrieval workflow, and quote in writing.

 2

-We verify the case exists, confirm the document is in the file (and not sealed or restricted), and flag any anticipated court-assessed fees before incurring them.
+We verify the case exists and the document is in the file (not sealed or restricted), then flag any anticipated court-assessed fees before incurring them.

 3